-Using liners for flower or a window planter box serve some practical purposes.
+Using liners for flowers or a window planter box serves some practical purposes.

 Throughout their long history, window boxes have been used to add a more aesthetic appeal to the home.
 They appear on the list of inexpensive and easy ways to add curb appeal and a more cohesive look to your house.

 If you’re adding some patio containers or window boxes to your home, be sure that you know which flowers are perfect for hot, sunny spots and which grow best in the shade.